 About Keter

-The divine name associated with Keter is Ehyeh Asher Ehyeh, the name revealed to Moses at the burning bush (Exodus 3:14).
-In Kabbalistic reading, this is not simply a name but a description of pure being in the act of becoming -- "I will be what I will be" -- the first stirring of divine will before it takes any specific form.
-Isaac Luria (the Ari, 1534-1572) taught that Keter contains within it the residue of the Or Ein Sof (Infinite Light) that remained after the tzimtzum, the primordial contraction that made space for creation.
-In Lurianic cosmology, Keter is therefore the most direct interface between the created and the uncreated.
+The divine name Ehyeh Asher Ehyeh — revealed to Moses at the burning bush (Exodus 3:14) — is read here as a verb caught mid-motion: "I will be what I will be."
+Pure being in the act of becoming, before being takes any specific form.
+Isaac Luria (the Ari, 1534-1572) taught that Keter holds the residue of the Or Ein Sof — the Infinite Light that remained after the tzimtzum, the primordial contraction that opened space for creation.
+Keter sits directly on that seam.

-Keter contains two inner faces: Atik Yomin (the Ancient of Days) and Arich Anpin (the Long Face or Infinitely Patient One).
-Atik Yomin is the aspect of Keter that faces upward toward Ein Sof and is utterly unknowable.
-Arich Anpin faces downward toward creation and is the source of the thirteen attributes of mercy (Yud-Gimmel Middot HaRachamim) that sustain all existence.
-The Tanya of Rabbi Schneur Zalman of Liadi (1745-1812) teaches that Keter is the source of ratzon (divine will) -- the primordial desire that precedes wisdom and understanding, the "I want" before the "I know."
+Keter contains two inner faces.
+Atik Yomin, the Ancient of Days, faces upward toward Ein Sof and remains unknowable.
+Arich Anpin, the Long Face or Infinitely Patient One, faces downward toward creation and is the source of the thirteen attributes of mercy (Yud-Gimmel Middot HaRachamim) that hold all existence in being.
+The Tanya of Rabbi Schneur Zalman of Liadi (1745-1812) names Keter as the seat of ratzon — divine will — the primordial wanting that precedes wisdom and understanding.
+The "I want" before the "I know."

 Chakra Parallel